 We looked through a lot of games and weeded out what we think are the best free online games

 - Fun Brain is always a good source for kids’ education games, and this game is no exception.
-In this game you are basically the spell checker and you have to pick out the word that is spelled incorrectly and then type in how to spell it properly.
+In this game, you are the spell checker, and you have to pick out the word that is spelled incorrectly and then type in how to spell it correctly.

 - Primary Games See ‘N Spell is another simple game for younger kids that shows a picture and has the child move letters into a box to spell the word.

-- Spelling Central make games out of a spelling list that you input.
-After inputting the list you can do a word search, arrange the words in alphabetical order, unscramble the words and try to figure out the missing letters.
+- Spelling Central makes games out of a spelling list that you input.
+After inputting the list, you can do a word search, arrange the words in alphabetical order, unscramble the words, and try to figure out the missing letters.

 - Look and Cover is pretty good.
-Basically you see a word and then a creepy giant hand moves over the screen and covers the word and you have to type the proper spelling in.
+You see a word, and then a creepy giant hand moves over the screen and covers the word, and you have to type in the proper spelling.
 You can change the level of difficultly of the lists by going through the ‘Pupils Lists’.

 - Alpha Bot is a little different than the other games out there for older kids.
-You have to move letters around on a big grid after hearing the audio of the word.
+You have to move letters around on a giant grid after hearing the audio of the word.

 - Spin and Spell is an animated game for students ages 4-8 that has pictures that the player can select to try to spell.

-- Swiper`s Spelling Book Game a very simple game for preschoolers that shows a three letter word then Swiper takes the letters and the child has to select the letters from a list to spell the word.
+- Swiper’s Spelling Book Game a straightforward game for preschoolers that shows a three-letter word, then Swiper takes the letters, and the child has to select the letters from a list to spell the word.